 Karibib Lithium Project

-Auroch Minerals recently applied five EPLs in the Erongo region of Namibia which expands the potential for AOU to identify a commercial lithium resource.
+The Company has entered a JV on Exclusive Prospecting License (EPL) 5751 to earn up to 90%, which lies South West of Helikon and Rubikon.
+In addition, Auroch has applied for a further five EPLs in the Erongo region of Namibia which expands the potential for the Company to identify a commercial lithium resource.

 The EPLs are distinguished by the presence of significant historic lithium production within the geological terrain and include untested pegmatites with strongly fractionated geochemistry indicative of potential lithium tantalum mineralisation.